Banalata Express: Coach composition

-The 928-seat ultra-modern and high-speed train with 12 coaches including two air-conditioned chairs and seven non-air conditioned chairs are running on the route without any stoppage between Dhaka and Rajshahi.
-It has two engines, imported from India in 2013, and twelve coaches, imported from Indonesia in the late 2010s.
+The 928-seat high-speed train with 14 coaches includes six air-conditioned cars and eight non-air conditioned cars and one luggage van are running on the route without any stoppage between Dhaka and Rajshahi.
+It has one engines, imported from USA in 2024, and 14 coaches, imported from China in the late 2024s.
 It was taken to Rajshahi from Ishwardi junction on April 23, 2019.
-Bangladesh Railways procured 50 high-speed and modern coaches from Indonesia for new trains on different routes, including the Rajshahi–Dhaka route.
+Bangladesh Railways procured 100 high-speed and modern coaches from Chinese for new trains on different routes, including the Rajshahi–Dhaka route.